-Practice Are children's meals/snacks always ready when they arrive from school?
+Practice Are children's meals always ready before they fall asleep?
 O Yes ONo ONA Are you confident educators respond to children's hunger and thirst outside meal and snack times?
 O Yes ONo ONA Are you confident educators can explain how they adjust schedules and routines to meet children's needs?
 O Yes ONo ONA Can you confidently explain how you support a culturally inclusive environment and educators' cultural competence?
 O Yes ONo ONA Can you confidently explain how you/educators communicate with families about culturally diverse practices?
 Do you always support educators when they encourage children to engage in risky play (not hazardous play)?
 O Yes ONo ONA Do you ensure there are sufficient resources available for children so there are not excessive wait times?
 O Yes ONo ONA Do you ensure diverse resources are available to celebrate different cultures and backgrounds?
-O Yes ONo ONA Are you confident educators let children sleep/rest outside routine sleep/rest times?
-O Yes ONo ONA Documentation Can educators show you many examples of learning documentation that shows how family backgrounds and values are included in the program?
+O Yes ONo ONA Are you confident educators engage children in quiet restful activities if they don't want to sleep/rest, and let children sleep/rest outside routine sleep/rest times O Yes ONo ONA Documentation Can educators show you many examples of learning documentation that shows how family backgrounds and values are included in the program?
 O Yes ONo ONA Is the UN Convention on the Rights of the Child displayed in an appropriate area eg classrooms, staffroom?
 O Yes ONo ONA Can educators show you documented reflections on the ways they: O Yes ONo ONA meet the equity and rights of each child?
 O Yes ONo ONA • identify and minimise the impact of their own biases on practices and relationships with children and families?
 O Yes ONo ONA Are there documented policies and procedures to follow when managing incidents like biting, bullying and other inappropriate behaviour?
 O Yes ONo ONA Is there evidence of professional development undertaken by educators in areas which support children's rights and dignity eg behaviour management, cultural competence, gender equity, positive communication?
 O Yes ONo ONA